 In their research, they discovered that all plants help clean the air, but some are more effective in reducing specific contaminants, such as benzene, formaldehyde, and trichloroethylene.

-The six best plants for indoor air quality.
+The six best plants for indoor air quality

-This colorful flower adds a splash of color to any home, while removing benzene and formaldehyde.
+This colorful flower adds a splash of color to any home while removing benzene and formaldehyde from the air.
 It can be grown outdoors in the summer, then brought indoors for the cooler months, where it can bloom throughout the winter.
-It is relatively difficult to grow indoors, and likes a lot of light.
+Note that it likes a lot of light and is relatively difficult to grow indoors.

-This lush plant removes numerous chemical vapors, including acetone, ammonia, benzene, formaldehyde and xylene, and scores at the top of the list for removing some toxins.
+This lush plant removes numerous chemical vapors, including acetone, ammonia, benzene, formaldehyde, and xylene, and scores at the top of the list for removing some toxins.
 It also raises indoor humidity levels, a beneficial quality for dry climates.
 This easy houseplant is ideal for beginners or homes with little sunlight.

 Snake Plant (mother-in-law’s tongue)